How do I know if my cat is happy?

 A finicky cat makes for great cat-food commercials, but in real life, most healthy, happy cats eat.

 Refusing to eat is a serious problem for cats, perhaps even more so than for other creatures.
 When a cat stops eating, her body must rely on fat reserves.
 But she needs protein to process that fat.
-A cat who stops eating, quickly uses all of her protein reserves and her liver becomes overwhelmed by fat, which in turn can lead to liver failure.[8]

 A healthy appetite is a sign that your cat is feeling fine.
 Loss of appetite often indicates that your cat is sick, and this requires immediate veterinary attention.

-There are other factors, besides illness, that can cause a cat to stop eating.
+There are other factors, besides illness, than can cause a cat to stop eating.
 Once you’ve eliminated all possible physical causes for anorexia (the science-y word for loss of appetite), consider psychological factors.
-Stress can also cause a cat to lose interest in her meals.
-Have there been any changes in your cat’s life or routine?
-Observe your household from your cat’s point of view.
-Try to remove stressors and restore your cat’s sense of well being.

 I’m not from the South, but I like this bit of southern wisdom: “If momma ain’t happy, no one’s gonna be happy.”